youtube-summarizer/youtube_summarizer_public/README.md

 ---

 This README provides a detailed guide for setting up and using the YouTubeSummarizer project.
 For any issues or questions, feel free to reach out through the contact information.
 Happy summarizing!

+## Disclaimer

+The keys and secrets that were initially used for AWS, the OpenAI API and the Youtube API have been removed from the repo.